When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Well, there are many officials now going on record say it's extraordinary and it's not routine at all.

-And especially the fact that she was looking to unmask members of the Trump team, transition team, Campaign team.
+And especially the fact that she was looking to unmask members of the Trump team, transition team, campaign team.

-It's insane it's never done.
+It's never done.

 It's hard to fathom how the demasking was not politically motivated.